 "Morte de Homem"

-Typewritten short story with handwritten corrections, in Diário de Lisboa December 28, 1950 8 pp.
+Typewritten short story with handwritten corrections in Diário de Lisboa December 28, 1950 8 pp.

 "OSr.
 Cristo"

 Typewritten short story with handwritten corrections c.
 1949-1950 4 pp.

-"O Sr. Cristo"
+"OSr.
+Cristo"

 Short story in Seara Nova, n.1158-1159 (p.
 89) March 18-25, 1950

 photo / José Saramago

 July 2, 1951

 photo / With his friend Carlos Amaral

 Ericeira, c.
 1952

-digital frame / 23 scanned pages of the manuscript and typewritten text from the novel O Mel e o Fel
+digital frame / 23 scanned pages of the manuscript and typewritten text from the novel O Mel e o Fel c.

-c.
 1951-1953

-Terra do Pecado
+A Viúva (Terra do Pecado)

-[First edition] / 340 pp. Editorial Minerva, Lisbon, 1947 His first novel to be published
+[First edition] Editorial Minerva, Lisbon, 1947 340 pp.

+José Saramago's first published novel.
+Originally called A Viúva (the widow), title changed to Terra do Pecado (land of sin) by the publisher Editorial Minerva, which led the author to say that the work, which he considered "a sedimentary book", "would come out to the light of the day with a title he would never get used to".

 Notebook with manuscripted annotations for the novel Skyligth and some highlights for another novel, O Sistema

 c.
 1952 55 pp.

 He wrote about "The System": "An idea containing a title is everything.
 I mean: there is an idea and there is a title.
 Everything else is missing.
 What I want to underline is the condemnation of the social and economic system we live in, with all the ethical, psychological implications, etc., it entails.
 How to do it: to displace a peasant from his birth environment to the city.
 "A Morte de Julião" A short story in Ver e Crer, n.
-39 July, 1948 2 pp. Clarabóia Skylight Novel's manuscript, 202 pp. January 5, 1953 [First edition] / 184 pp. Editorial Caminho, Lisbon, 2011 Translated by Margaret Jull Costa Harvill Secker, UK, 2015 In 1953, Saramago submitted the novel to his publishers.
+39 July, 1948 2 pp. Clarabóia Skylight Novel's manuscript January 5, 1953 202 pp. [First edition] Editorial Caminho, Lisbon, 2011 398 pp. Translated by Margaret Jull Costa Harvill Secker, UK, 2015 In 1953, Saramago submitted the novel to his publishers.
 For thirty-six years he had no feedback of it at all.
 He referred to it as "the book lost and found in time".
 Skylight is one of his earliest novels.
 The manuscript was lost in the publishers' offices for decades and when the writer recovered it declared that the book would never, under any circumstances, be published while he was alive.

 Lisbon, late-1940's, the inhabitants of an old apartment block.
 There's the old shoemaker and his wife who take in a solitary young lodger; the woman who sells herself for money, clothes and jewellery; the cultivated family come down in the world, who live only for each other and for music; and the beautiful typist whose boss can't keep his eyes off her.
-Poisonous relationships, happy marriages, jeal-ousy, gossip and love - Skylight brings together all the joys and grief of ordinary people.
+Poisonous relationships, happy marriages, jealousy, gossip and love - Skylight brings together all the joys and grief of ordinary people.
 La Religieuse Denis Diderot Paris, René Hilsum, Génie de la France, s/d 200 pp. In the typewritten document of Skylight (p.
 47) he makes a handwritten correction refering to this novel.
 ID card from Caixa de Previdência dos Empregados de Escritório do Distrito de Lisboa Lisbon, c.
 1947

 ID card from Caixa Económica Operária

 c.
 1953

 Os Emparedados

 Unfinished typewritten novel with handwritten corrections 32 pp.

 photo / With his daughter, Violante

-Azinhaga, August,1953
+Azinhaga, August, 1953

 Os Emparedados

 First manuscript of the novel. c.
-1951

-61 pp.
+1951 61 pp.